Skip to content

 • Extension-owned operations declare an explicit x-uws-operation-profile.

-• uws.runtime.1.0 operations include x-uws-runtime.type; HTTP calls remain OpenAPI-bound.
+• uws.runtime.1.0 operations include x-uws-runtime.type; HTTP and event calls remain source-bound.

 Where To Go Next